ethstorage/es-node/SETUP.md

 }
 ```

-### Step 2: Start up
+### Step 2: Startup
 Start the module with the following command:
 ```sh
 kurtosis run --enclave eth github.com/kurtosis-tech/ethereum-package  "$(cat ./eth.json)"
 ```

 ### Step 3: Check status
-Testnet will start in the background.
+The testnet will start in the background.
 You can use the following command to get more information:
 ```sh
 kurtosis enclave inspect eth
 ```